home-assistant/home-assistant.io/source/_posts/2020-09-16-supervisor-joins-the-party.markdown

    "Accurate information is a key part of motivation." - Mary Ann Allison
 </blockquote>

-## Improve add-on availability with the new Watchdog feature
+## Improve add-on availability with the new watchdog feature

-Add-ons for Home Assistant allow you to easily run third party applications.
+Add-ons for Home Assistant allow you to run third-party applications easily.
 These applications will benefit from the same management features also used to manage your Home Assistant installation.

 Add-on developers will be able to activate additional functionality for their add-on with the new “watchdog” add-on option.
 This enables application-level monitoring and allows the Supervisor to check if the add-on is behaving correctly using the ways specified by the developer.

 Not all add-ons have this feature and an add-on can still get themselves into problems that they can’t recover from, causing the application not to work as expected and crash.
-For this purpose we have introduced a new watchdog toggle for advanced users.
-The functionality is similar to Docker’s health checks but operate outside of the container, making it a more robust option.
+For this purpose, we have introduced a new watchdog toggle for advanced users.
+The functionality is similar to Docker’s health checks but operates outside of the container, making it a more robust option.

 ![watchdog graphic](/images/blog/2020-09-16-supervisor-joins-the-party/watchdog.png)

 When the watchdog is enabled for an add-on, the Supervisor will automatically restart the add-on if it stops, regardless of the reason (crash/manual stop).
-The Watchdog does not know if you’re testing an add-on or playing around with different options, and so it might restart when you don’t need it.
+The watchdog does not know if you’re testing an add-on or playing around with different options, and so it might restart when you don’t need it.
 You should only enable the watchdog after you are finished setting it up and want to make sure it’s running 24/7.

 <blockquote>
    "Never stop never stopping." - Conner4Real